 A scene is first described by the Game Master, and the players then describe their actions.
 If the players need more information, they ask the Game Master to be more specific.
 Whenever the scene changes - if the merchant’s valet comes down the stairs, for example - the GM announces the change and lets the players react to it.

 As Ms Gaventhorpe and detective Fairborough leave the palace through the garden, the Game Master asks the players to roll for Awareness.
-Y's roll succeed and the GM tells them that they hear footsteps on the street outside, asking them what they do.
+Fairborough's roll succeeds and the GM tells the players that they hear footsteps on the street outside, asking them what they do.
 The PCs decide to stay hidden, peeking through a crack in the wall.
 Within a minute, they see a small company of the feared Nighthawks - stormtroopers commanded by the secret police - marching by.
-As soon as their footsteps fade, the PCs sneak away in th opposite direction.
+As soon as their footsteps fade, the PCs sneak away in the opposite direction.

 Commonly, the time between scenes is compressed to just a sentence or two by the GM.
 So, if the PCs go from the merchant’s palace to the club without much happening, the GM can simply say “You walk to the old docks and nothing special happens.”
 The players, however, are free to insert actions in these transitions (“No wait, I need to visit a pawn shop on the way!”), perhaps spawning a new scene.